Crime in Switzerland: Organized crime

 Swiss banks have served as safe havens for the wealth of dictators, despots, mobsters, arms dealers, corrupt officials, and tax cheats of all kinds.

-In 2022, Swiss media reported that one of Switzerland’s top prosecutors (Dick Marty) was the target of an assassination plot by the Serbian government and Serbian mafia.
+In 2022, Swiss media reported that one of Switzerland's top prosecutors (Dick Marty) was the target of an assassination plot by the Serbian government and Serbian mafia.

 According to the Swiss attorney general in 2022, one of Switzerland's "great weaknesses" is that his federal agency has no national overview to combat organized crime because of the federal structure of Switzerland and the relative independence of the cantons.
+Besides, FedPol says it needs at least 200 more investigators to do its job correctly.

+In May 2023, OFAC imposed new sanctions on Swiss-based DuLac Capital Ltd and its Swiss director for Russia (Anselm Oskar Schmucki) allegedly for close ties to the Russian mafia and for facilitating financial transactions on their behalf via a global network of shell companies.
+The director of the company says it is only "guilt by association".

+According to the director of FedPol in 2023, Switzerland is attractive to criminal networks in many areas as a hiding place, for drugs, arms, human trafficking, burglaries and ATM robberies.

+According to FedPol in 2020, about 400 members of the Italian mafia live in Switzerland.

+According to FedPol in 2025, the risk of infiltration of the Swiss political system by organized crime linked to narcotrafficking is "real".

 Human trafficking

-The number of victims of human trafficking in Switzerland allegedly increased by 50% between 2019 and 2021 from 142 to 207.
+The number of victims of human trafficking in Switzerland allegedly increased by fifty percent between 2019 and 2021 from 142 to 207.
 About two-thirds of the victims were trafficked for sexual purposes, the rest for labour exploitation and criminal activities.